ianstormtaylor/slate/docs/reference/models/schema.md

 }
 ```

 The `validate` property allows you to define a constraint that the matching object must abide by.
 It should return either `Void` if the object is valid, or any non-void value if it is invalid.
-This makes it easy to return the exact reason that the object is invalid, which makes it simple to recover from the invalid state with the `transform` property.
+This makes it easy to return the exact reason that the object is invalid, which makes it simple to recover from the invalid state with the `normalize` property.